Table of Contents

 5. Be mindful

-According to studies [mfn] Freeman, D., Emsley, R., Dunn, G., Fowler, D., Bebbington, P., Kuipers, E., Jolley, S., Waller, H., Hardy, A., & Garety, P. (2015).
+According to studies 4 Freeman, D., Emsley, R., Dunn, G., Fowler, D., Bebbington, P., Kuipers, E., Jolley, S., Waller, H., Hardy, A., & Garety, P. (2015).
 The Stress of the Street for Patients With Persecutory Delusions: A Test of the Symptomatic and Psychological Effects of Going Outside Into a Busy Urban Area.
-Schizophrenia bulletin, 41(4), 971–979. https://doi.org/10.1093/schbul/sbu173 [/mfn] , stress is a key trigger for paranoid thoughts.
-This is why it is crucial that you practice relaxation techniques like mindfulness if you want to learn how to deal with paranoia.
-Mindfulness is the practice of bringing awareness to the present moment.
-By focusing your attention in the existing moment, you can avoid anxiety related to your past and future.
-Research shows [mfn] Chadwick P, Hughes S, Russell D, Russell I, Dagnan D. Mindfulness groups for distressing voices and paranoia: a replication and randomized feasibility trial.
-Behav Cogn Psychother.
-2009 Jul;37(4):403-12. doi: 10.1017/S1352465809990166.
-Epub 2009 Jun 23.
-PMID: 19545481. [/mfn] that there is “some evidence for clinical benefits of mindfulness” practice as it helps to improve thoughts for people with distressing psychosis.
+Schizophrenia bulletin, 41(4), 971–979. https://doi.org/10.1093/schbul/sbu173 , stress is a key trigger for paranoid thoughts.

-In fact, one 2017 study [mfn] Shore, R., Strauss, C., Cavanagh, K., Hayward, M., & Ellett, L. (2018).
+In fact, one 2017 study 6 Shore, R., Strauss, C., Cavanagh, K., Hayward, M., & Ellett, L. (2018).
 A Randomised Controlled Trial of a Brief Online Mindfulness-Based Intervention on Paranoia in a Non-Clinical Sample.
-Mindfulness, 9(1), 294–302. https://doi.org/10.1007/s12671-017-0774-2 [/mfn] has found that increasing mindfulness skills through mindfulness-based interventions (MBIs), even when accessed online, can help to reduce anxiety and depression symptoms in non-clinical paranoid people.
-The study explains “This study provides evidence that a brief online MBI can significantly reduce levels of paranoia in a non-clinical population.”
+Mindfulness, 9(1), 294–302. https://doi.org/10.1007/s12671-017-0774-2 has found that increasing mindfulness skills through mindfulness-based interventions (MBIs), even when accessed online, can help to reduce anxiety and depression symptoms in non-clinical paranoid people.

-Moreover, another 2012 study [mfn] Ellett L. Mindfulness for paranoid beliefs: evidence from two case studies.
+Moreover, another 2012 study 7 Ellett L. Mindfulness for paranoid beliefs: evidence from two case studies.
 Behav Cogn Psychother.
 2013 Mar;41(2):238-42. doi: 10.1017/S1352465812000586.
 Epub 2012 Sep 14.
-PMID: 22974494. [/mfn] indicates that mindfulness training can significantly affect our thoughts and emotions, particularly related with paranoid beliefs.
-The study suggests that “for people with persecutory delusions in the absence of voices, mindfulness training would lead to reductions in conviction, distress, preoccupation and impact of paranoid beliefs, as well as anxiety and depression.”
+PMID: 22974494. indicates that mindfulness training can significantly affect our thoughts and emotions, particularly related with paranoid beliefs.

 6. Question yourself

 Challenge your paranoid thoughts and ask yourself adequate questions to realize if such thoughts are justified or paranoia.
-When learning how to deal with paranoia, you should ask yourself questions like –

-- Do I choose to believe this?
+- Am I choosing to believe this without question?

-- Am I overthinking about the situation?
+- Am I overanalyzing the situation?

-- What do I think will happen?
+- What outcome do I realistically expect?

-- Am I overestimating the threat?
+- Am I exaggerating the level of threat?

 7. Avoid alcohol and drugs

-As recreational drugs and alcohol can often lead to paranoid thoughts, delusions and even hallucinations, it is crucial that you stay away from hard drugs, illegal substances and alcohol, if you wish to recover.
-Using street drugs can result in relapse of symptoms, aggression and violence and may even worsen the condition.
+Rcreational drugs and alcohol can sometimes lead to paranoid thoughts, hallucinations and delusions.
+So it’s crucial that you stay away from illegal substances, hard drugs, and alcohol, if you want to recover.

 Read More About Alcoholism And Mental Health Here